APPLICATIONS / EUROPEAN PROJECT / RUBSEE

-On the contrary, the input of a urban Waste Treatment Plant or Material Recovery Facility is a highly variable and uncontrolled waste flow.
+However, the input of an urban Waste Treatment Plant or Material Recovery Facility is a highly variable and uncontrolled waste flow.
 Nowadays plants work without real time automatic information of the mix of materials they are processing or obtaining along the relevant points of their layout.

 Although there’s a lot of value in the data collection, NIR conventional sensors or other available technologies are too expensive for that.

-To address this unmet need and opportunity, we are developing RUBSEE, a disruptive real-time monitoring system that uses advanced Artificial Intelligence and Computer Vision to determine in every moment the composition (kind/quantity) of material present in a number of locations in the plant, aggregate and present the information so that in can be easily analyzed and activated, and generate automatic alerts that can help managers and technical team to detect and resolve undesirable events.
+To address this unmet need and opportunity, we have developed RUBSEE, a disruptive real-time monitoring system that uses advanced Artificial Intelligence and Computer Vision to determine in every moment the composition (kind/quantity) of material present in a number of locations in the plant.
+It aggregates and presents the information so that in can be easily analyzed and activated and generates automatic alerts that can help managers and technical team to detect and resolve undesirable events.